-As you have already registered your online business in Malaysia and have your very own unique business registration number, you can also register a .com.my domain which will looks more localized, relevant and credible in Malaysia.
+As you have already registered your online business in Malaysia and have your very own unique business registration number, you can also register a .com.my domain which will look more localized, relevant, and credible in Malaysia.

-Hosting in the other hand, is the disk space you need to “rent” on the Internet to store your files.
-As your website design and images are all files, you will need a place to store and display them, and that is where hosting come in.
+Hosting, on the other hand, is the disk space you need to “rent” on the Internet to store your files.
+As your website design and images are all files, you will need a place to store and display them, and that is where hosting comes in.

 You can basically get your domain name, hosting and email address from a Web Hosting Company, or a web design company that already included all these like us.